Dairy through Life

 Pregnancy and breastfeeding

 Although a pregnant woman’s calcium needs do not increase (they remain at 700mg), it is essential that enough calcium is taken throughout this period as it will help with the hardening of the unborn baby’s bones.

 During breastfeeding a woman’s calcium requirements increase by 500mg.
-This is because a certain amount of calcium will be lost in the breast milk she produces.
+This is because calcium will be lost in the breast milk she produces.